Merax Folding Treadmill

 The FYC treadmill costs around $40 more than the Merax.
 Is it worth the extra cash?
 No, not really, as it doesn’t offer any more in the way of preset program’s motor power or running belt length.
 It’s only worth the extra bucks if you need a treadmill that can be folded flat to store.

 Still a thoughtfully designed treadmill, one that’s well built and offers more than enough workout programs to keep you happy.

 To Sum Up

-The Merax is definitely one of the better ones.
-It’s well-designed for light cardio workouts with a stable build, and enough power in the motor for light jogging so you’ll be able to burn off some of that unwanted fat.
+The Merax Folding Treadmill is definitely one of the better ones.
+It’s well-designed for light cardio workouts with a stable build and enough power in the motor for light jogging, so you will be able to burn off some of that unwanted fat.

 It’s compact too, so shouldn’t take up much room, and we like the easy to use monitor with the large display to help you keep track of your workout stats while you are exercising.

 For around 300 bucks, it’s an excellent buy for people looking to improve their cardio fitness at home.
 As long as you keep the machine well maintained, keep below the max weight limit for the treadmill, and are 6ft or under, the Merax shouldn’t disappoint.